-- Complete beginner – introduction to Working Equitation and first practice session with obstacles
+- Complete beginner – introduction to Working Equitation and practice sessions with obstacles

-- Intro, Novice, and Intermediate groups for Ease of Handling practice and troubleshooting specific obstacles
+- Intro, Novice, and Intermediate level instruction for Ease of Handling, Speed practice and troubleshooting specific obstacles

 - Dressage discussion and practice WE-specific dressage movements